best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 As the developer of the code, you are best placed to decide what tests you need to put in place to answer that question confidently.

 Take a risk-based approach to testing.
 Tests should be used proportionately for your analysis.
-This usually means writing more tests for parts of your code that are very new, more complex or carry more risk.
+This usually means writing more tests for parts of your code that are very new, more complex, or carry more risk.

 When you are developing your tests, here are some points to think about:

 1. You don't need to test everything.
-It is usually reasonable to assume that third party functions and tools which are sufficiently quality assured (and you can verify this) work as intended.
-For example, if you use R you would not expect to write tests to verify that simple arithmetic, base R or packages published on [CRAN](https://cran.r-project.org/) operate correctly, because there is already sufficient assurance.
+It is realistic to assume that third party functions and tools which are adequately quality assured (and you can verify this) work as intended.
+For example, if you use R you would not expect to write tests to verify that simple arithmetic, base R, or packages published on [CRAN](https://cran.r-project.org/) operate correctly, because there is already sufficient assurance.
 You may be less confident about very new functionality from third parties, or experimental tools.
 Here, you might decide you do need to do some extra validation.
-2. Think carefully about whether third party tools really do what is needed for your particular context.
+2. Think carefully about whether third party tools really do what you need for your particular context.
 For example, the base R `round()` function intentionally behaves differently to the rounding function in Excel.
 While we can be confident that `round()` works as specified, does it produce what you need?
 3. Testing is a great way to verify that your approach is the right one.
 By thinking about what to test, you challenge your own assumptions and the way you have done things.
 This can reveal issues or scenarios that you had not considered.
 It means the code you write should be more resilient.
 4. Be guided by the risks you need to mitigate.
 For example, if inputs are invalid or unusual, do you want the code to stop with an error message or do something else?
 Use tests to check that the code does the right thing at the right time.